 Subtly sweet, mildly spicy and oh-so-tasty.
-Despite the name, these Devilled Sausages will take you straight to food heaven!
+Despite the name, this Devilled Sausages Recipe will take you straight to food heaven!

 What are Devilled Sausages